Brendan O'Connor (media personality): You're a Star TV talent contest

 In 2005, O'Connor made his debut as a judge on Charity You're a Star, a charitable version of the You're a Star TV talent contest.
 Subsequently, he appeared as a judge on the main series of You're a Star.
 This was a televised talent show which selected what is deemed to be the best Irish act from among many.
 The winner was awarded a cash prize and groomed for a career in the entertainment industry.
 It had a niche following - primarily teenagers.
 Much of the show's popularity was attributed to the robust manner with which O'Connor treated many of the contestants - many of whom were gullible young hopefuls.
 He frequently evoked controversy with his comments on the show.
 However, on You're a Star, O'Connor claimed that he was "only saying what the people at home are thinking".
 The show was cancelled after the 2008 season.

 Sunday Independent column

-In many of his newspaper articles on Irish politics, O'Connor strongly supports Fianna Fáil.
-He was also a supporter of Bertie Ahern and has described Ahern as "a great Taoiseach".
+In the 2000s, O'Connor strongly supported Fianna Fáil in many of his newspaper articles on Irish politics.
+He was also a supporter of Bertie Ahern and described him as "a great Taoiseach".

-O'Connor frequently writes an article that appears on the bottom corner of the front page of the Sunday Independent.
-He also edits the paper's Life magazine, a glossy supplement to the paper.
-Articles by O'Connor also appear throughout many other sections of the paper.
-He writes on an extremely broad range of topics—which can include any subject.
-He regularly writes on subjects such as politics, travel, entertainment and gossip (primarily relating to well-known figures in Irish life).
+O'Connor wrote an article that regularly appeared on the bottom corner of the front page of the Sunday Independent, and edited the paper's Life magazine, a glossy supplement.
+His work also appeared throughout other sections of the paper, covering a broad range of subjects, including politics, travel, entertainment and gossip, particularly relating to well-known figures in Irish life.

-His writing has been described as shallow, bipolar and at times racist.
-Irish political magazine The Phoenix, has criticised his journalism, saying:

-O'Connor appeared to believe that jokes and jibes in the Sindo about the elderly, Romanians, travellers, environmentalists, anti-war protesters and Republicans as well as individuals who were perceived as disrespectful to the newspaper, amounts to comic relief.
+His writing was described as shallow, erratic and, at times, racist.
+The Irish political magazine The Phoenix argued that O'Connor treated jokes about the elderly, Romanians, Travellers, environmentalists, anti-war protesters, Republicans and others he considered disrespectful toward the newspaper as mere comic relief.